bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 Evented File System Monitor
 ---------------------------

-If the [listen gem](https://github.com/guard/listen) is loaded Rails uses an evented file system monitor to detect changes when `config.cache_classes` is `false`:
+If the [listen gem](https://github.com/guard/listen) is loaded Quails uses an evented file system monitor to detect changes when `config.cache_classes` is `false`: